adjust/ios_sdk/README.md

 Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features wherever you see fit.

 ### Add tracking of custom events.
 You can tell AdjustIo about every event you consider to be of your interest.
 Suppose you want to track every tap on a button.
-Currently you would have to ask us for an event token and we would give you one, like `abc123`.
-In your button's `buttonDown` method you could then add the following code to track the click:
+You would have to create a new Event Token in your dashboard at [adjust.io][].
+Suppose that Event Token was `abc123`.
+In your button's `buttonDown` method you could then add the following line to track the click:

 ```objc
 [AdjustIo trackEvent:@"abc123"];